-Cranberry Smoothie Bowl (Vegan and Keto Options)
+Cranberry Smoothie Bowl (Dairy-Free Option)

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.